danschultz/mesh/spec.md

 	trace(people.length); // 4

 ### Data Source
-A data source is used to retrieve and persist data for the store.
-The data source class defines a template that sub-classes must override in order to fully function.
-These methods are used to create, retrieve, delete, and update data on the server.
+The data source is used to connect the store to your backend.
+It defines a set of methods that your application must implement in order to create, retrieve, delete, and update data on the server.

+**Example:** A sample data source.

+	package myapp
+	{
+		public class MyDataSource extends AMFDataSource
+		{
+			public function MyDataSource()
+			{
+				super();
+			}

+			public function retrieve(recordType:Class, id:Object):Operation
+			{
+				return createOperation("retrieve", id)
+			}
+		}
+	}

+It's likely that an application will have many types of model classes, each with their own service endpoints.
+In these scenarios, a `MultiDataSource` can be used to map a record type to its own data source.

+	// Map a data source to each type of record. var dataSource:MultiDataSource = new MultiDataSource();
+	dataSource.map(Customer, new CustomerDataSource());
+	dataSource.map(Account, new AccountDataSource());
+	dataSource.map(Order, new OrderDataSource());

+	var store:Store = new Store(dataSource);

 ## Records
-Model classes in Mesh are defined as `Record`s.
-Records track how your application modifies the model.
-They detect when their properties change, when the application destroys them, and when they're data is persisted to the backend.
-This information is used to determine when and how to persist your data.
+Model classes in Mesh are sub-classes of `Record`.
+They define the relationships with other records, and watch how you application modifies them.
+They detect when their properties change, when their destroyed, and when their data is persisted to the backend.
+All records that are created and retrieved from your backend are kept in the store.

 **Example:** A simple model.

 	package myapp
 	{
 		public class Person extends Record